 Mason County uses Clear Ballot to tally your ballot.
-This system uses version 2.1 of Clear Vote software that is certified by the Washington Secretary of State.
+This system uses version 2.3 of Clear Vote software that is certified by both the U.S. Elections Assistance Commission the Washington Secretary of State.
 Additional information about the security features of the Clear Ballot system are available here.
 This system is not connected to the internet.
+The scanners, tabulators, and servers are enclosed in physically secured rooms with measures taken to help protect against electromagnetic interference.
 We use cleaned USB drives provided by the Secretary of State’s office to download information from our Clear Ballot system and upload it to the Secretary of State’s Office through the VoteWA system.
 The USB drives are single use.
 Our ballot processing center and the server room have a 24/7 security system which provide instantaneous alerts if there is movement after hours.
 Recordings are archived with each election.

 Election Accuracy & Security